velvet-os/velvet-os.github.io/postinst/modifying-keyboard.md

 i thought i might go over a process of modifying the keyboard to make it function "properly" (it's up to preference)

 # Universal solution
-the easiest way to modify specyfic key on a keyboard is using [keyd](https://github.com/rvaiya/keyd)
+the easiest way to modify specific key on a keyboard is using [keyd](https://github.com/rvaiya/keyd)

 we can install it on our system with following commands
 ```